daudmalik06/Locked-WhatsApp/README.md

 # Contribution #
 Thank you for thinking about contributing.

-The open source community is live because of people like you .
+The open source community is alive because of people like you .

 I used [electron](https://electron.atom.io/) js to make this wrapper and so far I have made binaries only for windows, however electron is capable of making cross platform apps, so if you want to contribute you can make binaries of other platforms or